 Oh recruiters, oh recruiters!
 Why oh why do you try to go off to your own little world?!?!

-In a perfect recruiting world, it would be great to get a candidate for one specific company, and then that candidate accept a job to that particular company.
-Unfortunately that is extremely rare.
-A bad ass sniper move, but rare.
+In a perfect recruiting world, it would be great to get a candidate for one specific company, and then that candidate accepts a job to that particular company.
+Unfortunately, that is extremely rare.
+A badass sniper move, but rare.

 You cannot make a career off doing that.
 It’s living in dreamland and wishful thinking.
 You must make the most of your time.
 You must find people that have overlap.
 Meaning, you need to get someone that can be sent to 10 of your clients and/or recruiting companies clients.

 Here’s what happens if you have overlap.
-Since your candidate wasn’t actively looking, the person already has a full time job.
-If you have several companies he/she’s interviewing with through you, then the chance of that person having other options is more rare simply based on time.
-Plus, if you have several great options for this person, why would they need to look themselves?
+Since your candidate wasn’t actively looking, the person already has a full-time job.
+If you have several companies he/she’s interviewing with through you, then the chance of that person having other options is rarer simply based on time.
+Plus, if you have several great options for this person, why would they need to look at themselves?
 You’re making it so easy for them.